DeanLight/spannerlib/tutorials/Advanced usage.md

 ## Rule-Manipulation Optimization

-These kind of optimizations traverse the `parse_graph` and find rules that weren't added to the `term graph`.
+Optimizations of  this kind traverse the `parse_graph` and find rules that weren't added to the `term graph`.
-Then, they update each rule - by modifying it's body relations list.
+Then, they update each rule - by modifying its body relations list.

-Here are some example of possible optimization passes of this kind:
+Here are some examples of possible optimization passes of this kind:
-1. optimization that removes duplicated relations from a rule. i.e., the rule `A(X) <- B(X), C(X), B(X)` contains the relation `B(X)` twice.
+1. An optimization that removes duplicated relations from a rule. i.e., the rule `A(X) <- B(X), C(X), B(X)` contains the relation `B(X)` twice.
    the optimization will transform the rule into `A(X) <- B(X), C(X)`.

-2. optimization that removes useless relations from a rule. i.e., the rule `A(X) <- B(X), C(Y)` contains the useless relation `C(Y)`.
+2. An optimization that removes useless relations from a rule. i.e., the rule `A(X) <- B(X), C(Y)` contains the useless relation `C(Y)`.
    the optimization will transform the rule into `A(X) <- B(X)`.

-We will demonstrate how to implement the second example.
+Below is an implementation of the latter example:

+### Optimization Example: Remove Useless Relations

 ```python
 from rgxlog.engine.utils.general_utils import fixed_point  # gets initial value, step function and distance function; computes a fixed point.